Dee-24r/Dee-24r/README.md

 ![opensauce-exhibitor](opensauce--exhibitor.jpeg)
 <br>

 Hello!
 I'm Funmilayo, and yes!
-I DID exhibit at Open Sauce 2026! :D
+I exhibited at Open Sauce 2026! :D
 <br>

 In my free time?
-I hack — I make hardware, machine learning, and a few software projects.
+I hack — I make custom hardware, machine learning, and a few software projects.
 Feel free to message me; I'm curious and would love to hear about whatever projects you're working on!
 Here are some of mine you should check out!

 ### Projects I'm currently working on